Table of Contents

 If you join others in the search for ideas and solutions and let people participate in your decision-making processes, it will help you to improve your results.
 By widening the group of participants, you can generate new knowledge, address unseen concerns and encourage innovation.
 Tapping into the knowledge of others broadens your own horizon and helps you to tackle challenges in a solution-oriented manner.

 Identification with our living and working environment is strongly related to our creative possibilities.
 Those who are allowed to participate in discussions and co-decisions are more likely to implement jointly developed goals and strategies and are also more willing to accept unpopular decisions.
-Ultimately, a democratically led discussion and decision-making process increases the acceptance of the results (assuming that basic democratic values are accepted).
+Ultimately, a democratically led discussion and decision-making process increases the legitimacy and acceptance of the results (assuming that basic democratic values are accepted).

 In the joint discussion of a topic, our own ideas and opinions are challenged by other people.
 This change of perspective requires courage, but at the same time promotes understanding for other perspectives.
 The fact that we can allow different views and argue respectfully with each other is the basis of democracy and a prerequisite for cohesion.